-In the Quarter Brick DC/DC Converter design, an 18layer PCB is used to achieve the standard quarter brick dimensions.
-The PCB tracks routing is a challenging task in the quarter brick converter design.
+In the Quarter Brick DC/DC Converter design, an 18-layer PCB is used to achieve the standard quarter brick dimensions.
+The PCB tracks routing is a challenging task in the 18 layer Quarter Brick design.
 The PCB layers are described in Table 8.